y-scope/clp/docs/core/glt.md

 ## Current limitations

 * Timestamp format information is not preserved in search results.
-All search results use a default timestamp format.
+Instead, all search results use a default timestamp format.
 * Search results are not output in the same order that they were in the original log files.